You may think you’re not very resilient.

 I hope you find these exercises useful.
 How do you think resilience can shape the mind and strength of yourself and those around you?
 Did you try any of the exercises?
 Please leave us a comment below and let us know how it went.
 We love hearing from you.

 Thanks for reading, and happy resilience building!

 - American Psychological Association.
-“The road to resilience.”
-APA.
-Retrieved from http://www.apa.org/helpcenter/road-resilience.aspx
+(2009).
+10 Ways to Build Resilience.
+Retrieved from https://www.apa.org/practice/programs/campaign/secure/road-resilience/build-resilience.

 - Graham, S., & Graham, M. (2015).
 Shame resilience.
 Concilium.
 Retrieved from www.shameresilience.com